Fadee Andrawos

 Fadee Andrawos (فادي أندراوس; born 21 October 1981) is a Palestinian-Lebanese singer and actor of Palestinian origin.
 He debuted on television when he appeared on the Arab edition of Star Academy 3 representing Palestine in December 2005 and remained until the semi-finals.

-He later went on to star in his own sitcom Fadi w Radi (Fadi and Radi), which aired on Lebanese Broadcasting Company.
+He later went on to star in his own sitcom Fadi w Radi (Fadi and Radi), which aired on LBCI.

 Biography

 Fadee Andrawos was born and raised in Beirut, Lebanon, to a Christian family.
 His father is Palestinian and his mother is Lebanese.